Rivadavia, Salta

 Rivadavia is a town in eastern Salta Province, Argentina in the Department of Rivadavia, 87 km from the city of Salta.
 It is in a low-lying region of the province.

+Geography

 Climate

 Rivadavia has a hot semi-arid climate (BSh) according to the Köppen climate classification.
-Using the Trewartha climate classification the climate is semi-arid with very hot summers and mild winters, being classified as 'BShl'.
+Using the Trewartha climate classification the climate is semi-arid with very hot summers and mild winters, being classified as BShl.

 Temperature extremes can be very high in the summer especially in early summer before the heaviest and most persistent rain.
 The highest temperature ever recorded in South America was held by Rivadavia, when it peaked at 48.9 °C on December 11, 1905.